Financial-Times/origami/README.md

 # next-messaging
 Component for showing Messages to users.
-Currently used to show the "welcome to Next" message.
+Currently unused.

 # Using it